 Storage.
 Furniture and other belongings can remain in the home while you own it, saving both time and money.

 Fixed expenses.
 Generally, rent in Charleston increases every year.
-The average rent for an apartment in the downtown area is over $2300 per month.
+The average rent in the downtown area is nearly $3200 per month.
 By buying your property with a fixed rate mortgage, the housing expense will be fixed for the duration of ownership.
 Keep in mind, you will also avoid paying security deposits and moving utility services.

 Responsibility.
 Your child receives a lesson in real estate investing as well as the responsibility that comes with owning property.

 Financial benefits.
 Your financial gains include possible appreciation in value, equity build up and the opportunity to charge rent to housemates.

 Of course, there are some things to watch out for when considering buying a home for your student.
 College students are generally on the move, so staying in one location for four or five years could present a challenge.
 If you rent rooms in the home, you become landlords and your student may have to deal with irresponsible housemates.
 General maintenance costs are also something to remember when purchasing an investment property.
 Be sure to factor additional expenses into your formula.